theborakompanioni/azure-docs.de-de/articles/documentdb/documentdb-nodejs-get-started.md

 <properties
-  pageTitle="NoSQL Node.js-Tutorial für DocumentDB | Microsoft Azure"
+  pageTitle="NoSQL Node.js tutorial for DocumentDB | Microsoft Azure"
-  description="Ein NoSQL Node.js-Tutorial, in dem Sie eine Node-Datenbank und eine Konsolenanwendung mit dem DocumentDB Node.js SDK erstellen.
-DocumentDB ist eine NoSQL-Datenbank für JSON."
+  description="A NoSQL Node.js tutorial that creates a node database and console application using the DocumentDB Node.js SDK.
+DocumentDB is a NoSQL database for JSON."
     keywords="node.js tutorial, node database" services="documentdb"
   documentationCenter="node.js"